 What is Azure Database for PostgreSQL?

-Azure Database for PostgreSQL is a relational database service in the Microsoft cloud built for developers based on the community version of open source PostgreSQL database engine.
-This service is in public preview.
+Azure Database for PostgreSQL is a relational database service in the Microsoft cloud built for developers based on the community version of open-source PostgreSQL database engine, versions 9.5, 9.6, and 10.
 Azure Database for PostgreSQL delivers:

 - Built-in high availability with no additional cost (99.99% SLA)